 This course examines the global arts across time and cultures, including those of Africa, Asia, and the Americas.
 It considers the arts in the context of religious, social, economic, and political forces.
 It is appropriate for students interested in broadening their knowledge of arts with a focus on the global view.
 A field trip to an art exhibit is required.
-Prerequisites: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages or EN106 English 1: Composition and Reading.
+Prerequisites: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages.